-- Intent will be considered as ‘definite match’ only if all the traits present in a trait rule are detected.
+- The intent is considered as a definite match only if all the traits (one in the case of Knowledge Graph) present in a trait rule are detected.

-- NL Analysis will include information of traits detected and the NLP Flow will show the information about traits detected.
+- NL Analysis includes information on traits detected and the NLP Flow shows the information about traits detected.

-Conversation Flow can be controlled using Traits.
-For a Dialog, Connection Rules can be defined using the Trait Context.
-This can be done from the Connection tab under the Properties Panel for the Dialog.
+The Conversation Flow is controlled using Traits.
+For a Dialog, Connection Rules are defined using the Trait Context.
+This is done from the Connection tab under the Properties Panel for the Dialog.

 context.traits.
-It returns an array of all traits matching the intent, hence the condition to be used would be contains.
+It returns an array of all traits matching the intent, hence the condition to be used is ‘contains’.